-The basic components are roasted sweet potatoes, peeled carrot ribbons, and diced apples with a decent amount of greens worked in too.
+The basic components of this farro salad are roasted sweet potatoes, peeled carrot ribbons, and diced apples, with a decent amount of greens worked in too.
 (I mixed kale and salad greens together because that’s what I had – feel free to use one or the other if you don’t have both).

 - 1 cup cooked farro (see notes)

 - A few leaves kale, chopped or torn

 - 2-3 cups salad greens